Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab9.md

 This example is based on {cite}`olver2010nist`, a commonly-cited source for engineers using statistical concepts:

-Suppose there is a polishing operations with three factors:
+Suppose there is a polishing operation with three factors:
 Speed ($X_a$), Feed, ($X_b$) and Depth ($X_c$),
 and one response variable: Yield, $Y$.
 Speed, Feed, and Depth, the three factors each have three levels (Low, Medium, and High).
 In this case, we want to determine